-Sunday, July 7, 2024 6:00PM-8:00PM

-Poultry Barn Kosciusko County Fairgrounds
+Animal Check In: Sunday, July 6, 2025; 6:00PM-8:00PM, Poultry Barn, Kosciusko County Fairgrounds

-Tuesday, July 9, 2024 8:00AM

-Poultry Barn Kosciusko County Fairgrounds
+Show Day: Tuesday, July 8, 2025: 8:00AM, Poultry Barn, Kosciusko County Fairgrounds

 - 1. Cages will be provided for all 4-H Pigeon, Poultry and Waterfowl projects.
 Cage rental fee is \$1.00 per cage due at check-in and includes feed for the week provided by the Poultry Committee. - 2.
-Pullorum-Typhoid test will be available at Poultry Barn set-up only.
-All birds not purchased from an approved hatchery or older than one year will need to be tested.
-All waterfowl do not need to be tested.
-Testing is \$.50 per bird due the day of testing, which is scheduled for June 15, 2024, 10:00am-11:00am at the Poultry Barn. - 3.
+Pullorum-Typhoid test will be available at the Poultry Barn Set-Up only.
+All birds not purchased from an approved hatchery or older than one year will need tested.
+All waterfowl do not need tested.
+Testing is \$0.50 per bird and due the day of testing. - 3.
 Birds must be clean before they can be brought into the poultry building.
 This includes, but is not limited to any fryer and meat birds prior to weigh-in and any birds needing a Pullorum-Typhoid test. - 4.
 A 4-H Poultry member may exhibit up to 2 separate breeds in each class, except for Market bird classes which includes Market Broilers/Roasters, Market Turkeys and Market Ducks; which only one exhibit per class may be entered.
-Each 4-H member is limited to exhibiting 2 market species total of any combination.
 4-H member will be able to sell only 1 lot of market birds in the auction. - 5.
-A pair is one male and one female of the same breed. - 6.
 The judge and the poultry committee will determine order of show.
 The 4-H member must be present at the time of judging.
 Prior approval must be obtained by 5:00 PM Monday of fair week from the Poultry Superintendent to excuse you from being present for judging.
 Unexcused absence will eliminate the 4-H exhibitor's project from being judged.
-Valuable information may be obtained from listening to the reasons that the judge gives for placing of 4-H poultry. - 7.
-All young pigeons must be banded with a current year seamless band. - 8.
+Valuable information may be obtained from listening to the reasons that the judge gives for placing of 4-H poultry. - 6.
+All young pigeons must be banded with a current year seamless band. - 7.
 For 4-H Pigeon members hens will be judged against hens, cocks will be judged against cocks, but they must be entered as a pair of the same breed.
 Each 4-H pigeon member may exhibit two different breeds of pigeons per pigeon class.
-This rule includes doves. - 9.
-Doves will be judged as a pair. - 10.
-All Waterfowl will be judged on general conformation and breed characteristics. - 11.
-Release of extra birds not going through the 4-H Livestock Sale will be after 6:00 PM Thursday of Fair and must be removed by 10:00 AM FRIDAY OR BIRDS BECOME PROPERTY OF THE POULTRY COMMITTEE.
+This rule includes doves. - 8.
+Doves will be judged as a pair. - 9.
+All Poultry will be released after 4:00PM Thursday of Fair.
+4-H families will be responsible to take their bird's home.
+There will be no trailer going to process. - 10.
+Poultry must be brought during the appropriate check-in times.
+Any Poultry brought and left outside the barn before the start of check-in will be asked to take their animal(s) home.
+All Poultry must be caged in proper poultry cages, do NOT use animal live traps. - 11.
+All birds must meet American Poultry Association (APA) and National Pigeon Association (NPA) standards. - 12.
+All birds require an NPIP form.
+All NPIP forms are due at the same time with paper enrollment forms.